ericgfx/codecademy/README.md

-# pro
-Some Solutions to problems where i hopefully created better solutions.
+Just some solutions to code problems and challenges where i hopefully created better solutions.

 Inspiring Imagery to use from Momentum cite photos where available.